 When I first began working in oil pastels in 2008, I returned to a more formalist, abstract approach to my realistic images, a throw back to my very early work done in graduate school.
 The photographs I took at the Jamestown archeological site lent themselves perfectly to more simplified compositions; hence the inception of the Jamestown Geometry series.
 This was followed by more formalist work, the Potomac Patterns series, which depicts streamlined images from the pier at Mount Vernon.

 However, as I continued with more architectural images--the Mount Vernon Memories series--it became obvious that architecture is more amenable to acrylic paint than it is oil pastels.
 Organic images seemed to speak to oil pastels in a much more powerful way.
 I decided to step back from the architecture for a while and began experimenting with floral images--although some elements of architecture still exist in these floral pieces.
 For me, this transition to florals has been the most surprising transformation of all.
 Yet, I have become strangely possessed by these images and intend to follow them as they lead me into my next transitions.

-My foray into scuplture has been recent, starting in 2015.
+My foray into sculpture started in 2015.
 It has been fun and rewarding.
 I have always been fascinated with geometric shapes.
 My newest sculpture has been constructed out of the 1" X 2" lumber with which I build my painting canvases.
 At this time, my sculpture work seems to combine the influences of Mondrian and Calder, but as I continue on, I will just have to see where else it may lead.
 At least while I am having fun, my new work has already been accepted into professional shows.